 Most of these expenses are pre-paid and organized by the University of Michigan.
 Participants may be required to pay for some expenses out of pocket and submit receipts for reimbursement (due to University policy).

-Costs covered by participants: Meal and beverage expenses in excess of federal allowances; optional alcoholic beverages; souvenirs; airfare or other transportation upgrades; any expenses not explicitly listed above.
+- Costs covered by MI participants: Meal and beverage expenses in excess of federal allowances; optional alcoholic beverages; souvenirs; airfare or other transportation upgrades; any expenses not explicitly listed above.

-Eligibility: Participants must be actively employed as an educator in a K-12 or community college setting in Michigan or California.
+Participants must be actively employed as an educator in a K-12 setting in Michigan or California.
+The program is geared towards educators and administrators working with 4th through 12th grade students and those applicants will receive preference.
 Educators from public and private schools are eligible.
-Educators must have at least one year’s experience teaching and intend to teach during the 2022-2023 academic year.
-Educators must teach a subject in which global migration content can be incorporated and must commit to incorporating this content over the 2022-2023 academic year.
+Educators must have at least one year’s experience teaching and intend to teach during the 2023-2024 academic year.
+Educators must teach a subject in which global migration content can be incorporated and must commit to incorporating this content over the 2023-2024 academic year.
 A report on the results of this activity will be required.